heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ## Building and running on Android

-This example shows how to integrate the HERE OLP Edge SDK C++ libraries into the Android project and read data from a catalog layer and partition.
+This example shows how to integrate the HERE OLP SDK for C++ libraries into the Android project and read data from a catalog layer and partition.

 ### Prerequisites

 * Set up the Android environment.
 * Replace the placeholders in `examples/dataservice-read/example.cpp` with your app access key id and secret access key.

-### Build HERE OLP Edge SDK C++
+### Build HERE OLP SDK for C++

 Before you build the example, complete the following:

 * Configure the SDK with `EDGE_SDK_BUILD_EXAMPLES` set to `ON`.
 * Optionally, disable tests with `EDGE_SDK_ENABLE_TESTING` set to `OFF`.
 * Specify the path to Android NDK's toolchain file set via the `CMAKE_TOOLCHAIN_FILE` variable.
-* In case you want to build Edge SDK for a specific Android platform, use `-DANDROID_PLATFORM CMake` flag, and `-DANDROID_ABI`, if you want to build for specific Android architecture.
+* In case you want to build SDK for a specific Android platform, use `-DANDROID_PLATFORM CMake` flag, and `-DANDROID_ABI`, if you want to build for specific Android architecture.
 For more details, see [NDK-specific CMake variables](https://developer.android.com/ndk/guides/cmake#variables).

 ```bash
 mkdir build && cd build
 cmake .. -DCMAKE_TOOLCHAIN_FILE=$NDK_ROOT/build/cmake/android.toolchain.cmake -DANDROID_ABI=arm64-v8a -DEDGE_SDK_BUILD_EXAMPLES=ON -DEDGE_SDK_ENABLE_TESTING=OFF
 ```

 The `CMake` command generates a `Gradle` project in the `build/examples/dataservice-read/android` folder.
-Before using the project, install the HERE OLP Edge SDK C++ libraries into the sysroot directory:
+Before using the project, install the HERE OLP SDK for C++ libraries into the sysroot directory:

 ```bash
 # Execute as sudo if necessary